-The first time I heard of this meal I thought is sounded super gross.
+The first time I heard of this meal, I’ll be honest, I thought is sounded super gross.
 So I’m glad I was at a friends house when I tried it, otherwise I don’t think I would have even sampled the dish.
 The flavors go together much better than I had anticipated!
 I was actually surprised at how much I liked it and then found myself craving it just a couple of weeks later.
-It’s been on our meal rotation ever since.
+Needless to say, it’s been on our meal rotation ever since.
 It’s SO YUMMY!
 You’ve gotta try it at least once.
 Even if, like me, you are skeptical of the sound of it.

 Plus, I always make extra BBQ Chicken so that we can have BBQ Chicken sandwiches the next day so this simple meal actually becomes two meals.
 Score!

-The last hour it’s cooking I prepare 3 boxes of Mac ‘N Cheese (we’re a family of 6 and all have hearty appetites) and get some green beans on to boil or steam.
+- The last hour it's cooking I prepare 3 boxes of Mac 'N Cheese and get some green beans (or other vegetable) on to boil or steam.

 *If I used less chicken breasts sometimes there is a little too much sauce for that much chicken and so I leave the CrockPot on High and take the lid off for a while (stirring occasionally) until some of the liquid has evaporated making it my desired consistency.*